tomhendra/courses/14-fem-beginner/4-javascript-from-fundamentals-to-functional-js-v2/README.md

 ## 1. Introduction

-Learn higher-order functions, closures, scope, master key functional methods like map, reduce and filter and promises and ES6+ asynchronous JavaScript.
+A deep dive into JavaScript and functional programming techniques, this course is for beginner to intermediate JavaScript developers who want to learn techniques to write professional, modern JavaScript.
 [Course Link](hhttps://frontendmasters.com/courses/js-fundamentals-functional-v2/).

 ### 1.1.
 Strengthen your understanding of tricky JS concepts: